Skip to content

-Pay the new state tourism tax for Cancun, Tulum, Isla de Mujeres, Playa del Carmen
+Tourism Tax for Cancun, Tulum, Isla de Mujeres, Playa del Carmen

 Obtain the VisiTax receipt in just 3 quick steps: